 - Ensuring inventory management of a company.

 CFO – Roles and Responsibilities

-- Raising funds- the CFO takes the responsibility to raise the funds of the company.
+- Raising funds- the CFO takes responsibility for growing the company’s funds.
 It is up to the CFO to assess the need and dig out the best possible way to raise funds.

 - Understanding the capital market- as a lot of risks are involved.
-In contrast, trading in the capital or securities market, the financial officer must evaluate and calculate the risk, and it all depends on the financial officer regarding the distribution of profits if earned.
+In contrast, the financial officer must evaluate and calculate the risk in trading in the capital or securities market.
+It all depends on the financial officer regarding the distribution of profits if earned.

-- Profit planning- for any business, the primary objective is to earn a profit.
-So the CFO must plan about how to make a profit and look after the judicial mix of the variable and fixed factors that can contribute to the profitability of the firm.
+- Profit planning- the primary objective is to earn a profit for any business.
+So the CFO must plan how to make a profit and look after the judicial mix of the variable and fixed factors that can contribute to the firm’s profitability.

 - Should ensure that the funds raised are appropriately allocated.

-- Financial control-proper evaluation of funds is required to control the finance of a company.
+- Financial control-proper evaluation of funds is required to control a company’s finance.